BlossomUtils/BlossomTypescript/README.md

 This addon will aim to fix like all of that

-Also its made in typescript because yes
+Also its made in typescript because why not

-Also it uses my own db this time so there is nothing used from other addons :3